ATAR Calculator

 What Is the ATAR?

-The Australian Tertiary Admission Rank explained.
+The Australian Tertiary Admission Rank explained

 The ATAR is a percentile ranking (0 to 99.95) indicating your academic achievement relative to all Year 12 students in your state.
+It is used by universities across Australia as the primary criterion for course admission.

 99.95